Syscoin Price Tops $0.16 on Major Exchanges (SYS)

-Syscoin (SYS) traded 2% lower against the dollar during the 24-hour period ending at 15:00 PM ET on April 1st.
-One Syscoin coin can currently be purchased for approximately $0.16 or 0.00000575 BTC on cryptocurrency exchanges.
-Syscoin has a total market capitalization of $122.92 million and $1.20 million worth of Syscoin was traded on exchanges in the last 24 hours.
-During the last seven days, Syscoin has traded 2.7% lower against the dollar.
+Syscoin (SYS) traded 1.4% higher against the dollar during the 24-hour period ending at 11:00 AM ET on April 5th.
+In the last week, Syscoin has traded 2.8% lower against the dollar.
+One Syscoin coin can currently be purchased for approximately $0.16 or 0.00000575 BTC on popular cryptocurrency exchanges.
+Syscoin has a market capitalization of $121.64 million and $1.54 million worth of Syscoin was traded on exchanges in the last day.

 About Syscoin

-Syscoin is a proof-of-work (PoW) coin that uses the SHA-256 hashing algorithm.
+SYS is a proof-of-work (PoW) coin that uses the SHA-256 hashing algorithm.
 It launched on August 16th, 2014.
 Syscoin’s total supply is 753,571,731 coins.
-The official message board for Syscoin is syscoin.org/news.
 Syscoin’s official Twitter account is @syscoin and its Facebook page is accessible here.
-The official website for Syscoin is syscoin.org.
+Syscoin’s official website is syscoin.org.
 The Reddit community for Syscoin is https://reddit.com/r/syscoin and the currency’s Github account can be viewed here.
+Syscoin’s official message board is syscoin.org/news.

 Syscoin benefits smart contracts and Rollups by securing transactions with Bitcoin’s own Proof of Work and Bitcoin’s network of miners through merged-mining.
 Syscoin also provides Finality in the form of chainlocks which are served by quorums of incentivized full nodes (masternodes).
 This Finality provides for safer Defi, effectively eliminating the risks of 51% attacks and long range miner extractable value (MEV attacks) that Ethereum remains susceptible to, while also retaining proven Nakamoto consensus and Proof of Work.